Associate of Science in Respiratory Care

 An Associate of Science in Respiratory Care (ASRC) is an entry-level tertiary education respiratory therapy degree.
 In the United States, this type of degree is usually awarded by community colleges or similar respiratory schools.
-Some four year colleges also offer this degree.
-Students in the United States awarded an Associate of Science in Respiratory Care are qualified to sit for the NBRC-ELE and then the NBRC-WRE and NBRC-CSE then apply for state licensure as a Registered Respiratory Therapist.
+Some four-year colleges also offer this degree.

 Respiratory care practice

-Students awarded an Associate of Science in Respiratory Care are qualified to sit for the three credentialing examinations NBRC-ELE, NBRC-WRE, and NBRC-CSE and apply for licensure as a Registered Respiratory Therapist.
+Students in the United States awarded an Associate of Science in Respiratory Care are qualified to sit for the three credentialing examinations, NBRC-ELE, NBRC-WRE, and NBRC-CSE, and then apply for licensure as a registered respiratory therapist.